SiliconWit/SiliconWit/README.md

 - Whether you're a student, teacher, researcher, or lifelong learner, SiliconWit has something for you.
 Let our content inspire and guide you on your problem-solving journey.
 Join us in preparing minds to solve tomorrow's challenges.

-- When creating new repositories, we follow a naming standard of small letters words separated by a dash, and strive to keep repository names as short as possible.
+- When creating new repositories, we follow a naming standard of small letter words (this repo is an exception) separated by a dash, and strive to keep repository names as short as possible.